-The hospice provider will bill Medicare for your services.
+• The hospice provider will bill Medicare for your services.
 Medicare will pay for hospice services related to your terminal prognosis.
 You pay nothing for these services.

-For services covered by Medicare Part A or B that are not related to your terminal prognosis (except for emergency care or urgently needed care):
+For services covered by Medicare Part A or B that are not related to your terminal prognosis: